 Art.
 7 Legislative Decree no. 196/2003

-You have the right to obtain confirmation of the existence of personal data concerning him, even if not yet registered, and the communication of the existing data in an intelligible form.
+1. The concerned person has the right to receive confirmation of the existence of her / his personal data, even if not yet registered, and the communication of the existing data in an intelligible form.

-the logic applied in case of treatment with the help of electronic means;
+c) logics applied in case of data processing by electronic means;

-the identity of the owner, manager and the representative appointed under article 5, paragraph 2;
+d) identity of the holder, responsible and other appointed personnel under article 5;

-the cancellation, anonymization or blocking of data processed unlawfully, including data that need not be kept for the purposes for which the data were collected or subsequently processed;
+b) cancellation, modification in any anonymous form or blocking of the unlawfully processed data, including data that are not necessary for the purposes upon which they were collected or subsequently processed;

-certification that the operations in letters a) and b) have been notified, also as regards their content, of those to whom the data was communicated or disclosed except where this proves impossible or involves the use of means disproportionate to the protected right.
+c) confirmation that the operations in letters a) and b) have been notified, also regarding their content, to the persons to whom the data were communicated, unless this requirement is impossible or involves the use of means that are clearly disproportionate to the protected right.

-for legitimate reasons to the processing of personal data, even in case the processing is pertinent to the purposes of the data collection;
+a) for legitimate reasons to the processing of personal data, even in case the processing is pertinent to the purposes of the data collection;

-to the processing of personal data for purposes of sending advertising materials or direct sales or for carrying out market research or commercial communication.
+b) to the processing of personal data for the purpose of sending advertising materials or direct sales or for carrying out market research or commercial communication.